FrancescoCastaldi/SQL_ex/README.md

 Welcome to the **SQL Exercises and Documentation** repository!

-This repository is dedicated to providing examples, exercises, and documentation related to SQL (Structured Query Language).
-It is a resource aimed at helping developers, students, and data enthusiasts learn, practice, and improve their SQL skills.
+This repository is dedicated to offering examples, exercises, and documentation on SQL (Structured Query Language).
+It serves as a personal resource aimed at enhancing skills and knowledge in the field of SQL, helping both personal growth and development in database management.

 ## Repository Structure